Quasars/orange-spectroscopy-prototypes/README.md

 Orange.
 The new widgets will appear in Orange Canvas, in the toolbox bar under the section Spectroscopy-Prototypes.

+Example workflows can be found under the "Help / Examples" menu.

 For developers
 --------------